 The first time you apply for the exemption, you must give satisfactory proof of your age & residency.

 - Driver’s License (stickers on the back will not be accepted)

 - Current Paystub

-Senior citizens are generally not eligible for the senior citizens exemption if they have children living in their home and attending public school.
-If the child attends a private or parochial school, the senior can still receive the exemption.
-Children of tenants attending public school would prohibit the senior citizens exemption for school tax purposes.
+Senior citizens are generally not eligible for the senior citizen’s exemption if they have children living in their homes and attending public school.
+The senior can still receive the exemption if the child attends a private or parochial school.
+Children of tenants attending public school would prohibit the senior citizen’s exemption for school tax purposes.